dmbarbour/wikilon/docs/AwelonLang.md

 ## Dictionary

 Awelon words are defined in a codebase called a "dictionary".
 Evaluation of Awelon code occurs in context of an immutable dictionary.
 Awelon is designed to use community curated dictionaries as a starting point for software projects.
-This replaces the more conventional approach of using "libraries" - packages of definitions.
-Libraries are troublesome because of dependencies, versioning, configuration management, and software ownership issues.
-A dictionary, however, can simply include all the words one is likely to need, tested and known to work together, every definition uniformly accessible by the programmer.
+This replaces the more conventional approach of using "libraries" - interdependent packages of definitions.
+Libraries are troublesome because of dependencies, versioning, configuration management, poor automatic integration testing, and social software ownership issues.
+A dictionary, however, can simply include all the words and definitions and data one is likely to need, tested and known to work together, every definition uniformly accessible and updateable by the programmer.

-Awelon language does not specify how dictionaries are represented.
-However, my intention is that dictionaries should leverage *Secure Hash Resources* for structure sharing and lazy downloading.
-This would mitigate the issues that arise from shoving multiple gigabytes of libraries into one flat, community curated dictionary.

-In practice, dictionaries will be edited through various services, leveraging *Editable Views* and perhaps *Session Views*.

-See also *Hierarchical Dictionaries*.
+Unlike conventional programming languages, Awelon encourages that a lot of *data* also be represented in the codebase.
+For example: maps, music, almanacs, articles, paintings, presentations, books, blogs, forums, fonts, etc..
+The dictionary doubles as a database or filesystem.
+Integrated databases significantly simplify effective utilization for purely functional software, much like use of spreadsheets.
+A dictionary's data may be maintained in real-time by software agents - cf. Awelon's [application models](ApplicationModel.md).

-*Note:* Developers can still model "libraries" as packages of trusted definitions that we "install" into a dictionary - essentially, a patch on the codebase, perhaps using common prefixes.
-This is not encouraged, but may be suitable for experimental definitions that aren't yet accepted by a community.
+*Note:* Although it is discouraged in general, developers may still model and distribute "libraries" as patches updating word definitions.
+This may be suitable for experimental definitions.

+### Dictionary Representation

+Awelon does not specify any particular representation for dictionaries.
+De-facto standards should eventually emerge.
+However, relevant desiderata include: structure sharing, lazy downloads, provider independence, working sets, compaction, and efficient diffs.

+Structure sharing enables enormous dictionaries to be updated, versioned, and forked in a lightweight manner.
+Lazy downloads allows clients to avoid loading definitions that they don't require, which enables scaling without guilt.
+Provider independence means references can be verifiably downloaded from any server, which simplifies distribution, caching, and use of proxies or content-delivery networks.
+Working sets can support real-time updates and application models.
+Compaction allows us to eventually forget outdated definitions, garbage collect unnecessary words, and control codebase size.
+Efficient diffs are useful for maintaining a separate cache or index, merging and cherrypicking updates, and implementing UX features such as recent updates.

+To achieve these several properties in one data structure, variations of the log-structured merge-tree represented above secure hash resources seems most promising.

+### Hierarchical Dictionary Structure

+Ultimately, dictionaries are maintained by multiple agents - of nature both human and software - managing, sharing, and synchronizing definitions.
+These definitions may represent documents, databases, or other application state.
+However, the ad-hoc interaction of multiple agents introduces significant concerns regarding information security and naming conflicts.
+To address these concerns, it is convenient if agents can manage and share an isolated dictionary, allowing clients to extract the relevant data.
+For this purpose, Awelon supports *hierarchical dictionaries*, allowing dictionaries to contain and reference other dictionaries.

+References are represented by an `@dict` suffix, naming a contained dictionary.

+        bar@d       (has behavior of `bar` from dictionary `@d`) 42@d        => [41 succ]@d
+        [41 succ]@d => [41@d succ@d]
+        "hello"@d   => [104 "ello"]@d
+        (eq_z)@d    (behavior of (eq_z) in dictionary `@d`)

+Effectively, we add an implicit `@dictname` suffix to every word in a contained dictionary, preserving behavior and structure of the contained dictionary.
+The contained dictionary cannot reference or depend upon its host.
+Consequently, every contained dictionary will replicate definitions for shared dependencies such as natural numbers and arithmetic.
+Fortunately, we can leverage structure sharing to mitigate storage overheads.

+To mitigate aesthetic issues, improve caching, and encourage community standardization of word definitions, any evaluator is free to localize words with common meaning.
+For example, if `42@d` means the same as `42` then we may freely rewrite the former to the latter.
+Primitives, labels, and most annotations can automatically be localized.
+Localization theoretically should create weak social pressures for dictionaries to gradually standardize and share more definitions.

 ## Evaluation